felipe-lemos-costa/Amazon-Sales-EDA-Analysis/README.md

 6. This graph shows the top 5 and bottom 5 average ratings per "Micro Category", where we can identify that all the top 10 evaluated products in the previous graph aren't included in the top 5 best-rated products in this graph.
 In addition, we can see the worst-rated products in "Micro Categories" which have ratings between 3.3 and 3.6, classified as "Average" in the "Rating Description":
 ![Rating Average per Micro Category (Top 5 and bottom 5](images/6_rating_average_per_micro_category_top_5_and_bottom_5.jpg)

+# Conclusion
+This analysis highlights how customer reviews—particularly ratings—can provide valuable insights for business decisions.
+The majority of products are rated positively, with over 63% classified as “Good” and less than 1% as “Poor” or “Terrible,” indicating a generally satisfied customer base.
+However, deeper analysis reveals disparities between popularity and perceived quality: the most evaluated "Macro Categories" such as "OfficeProducts", "Electronics" and "Home&Kitchen" do not necessarily have the highest average ratings.

+Moreover, within the "Micro Categories," the most reviewed products are not among the top-rated, suggesting that high sales volume does not always align with customer satisfaction.
+These insights underscore the importance of monitoring product ratings not just at a high level but also within specific categories, helping businesses better tailor their marketing strategies, optimize product offerings, and enhance inventory planning.

+In summary, leveraging EDA techniques to dissect review data enables data-driven decisions that can improve customer experience and drive sales performance on platforms like Amazon.

 # Technologies Used
 - Python
 - Pandas